a-b-street/docs/book/src/dev/README.md

 `data/player/data.json`.
 In the main UI, there's a button to download more cities that will help you manage this config file.

+If you want to opt into absolutely everything:
+`cargo run --bin updater -- --opt-into-all > data/player/data.json`

 ## Building map data

 You can skip this section if you're just touching code in `game`, `widgetry`,